Sunday, 16 September 2018

 Madron Ideas

-Madron (more commonly known as Mabon but I was first introduced to it as "Madron" in Kate West's books) and the Autumn Equinox is the time when day and night is equal.
+Madron (more commonly known as Mabon but I was first introduced to it as "Madron" in Kate West's books) and the Autumn Equinox is the time when day and night are equal.
 It's the opposite of the Spring Equinox.
 Since Litha/the Summer Solstice which was the longest day of the year, the days have been getting gradually shorter.
 I've only really noticed it in recent weeks, sunset is now around 7.15pm.
 After Madron days will continue to get shorter and nights longer, until Yule aka the Winter Solstice, just before Christmas.
 So Madron is a time of balance.

 As I mentioned in my Getting Ready for Autumn post, the Autumn Equinox is the first official day of autumn.
 (Or rather the astrological beginning, the meteorological beginning is 1st September).
 It's also the 2nd harvest festival on the "Wheel", the 1st was Lammas in August and the 3rd will be Samhain in October, the same day as Hallowe'en) so other themes are grain and abundance.